 - Supernatural's version simply permits ghosts to continue not to cross over even after their remains are properly disposed of, so long as the treasured item (most effectively, with some of their DNA) remains.

-- Obviously used in Wraith: The Oblivion where destroying a fetter is one of the best ways to get rid of a ghost
+- Obviously used in Wraith: The Oblivion, where destroying a fetter is one of the best ways to get rid of a ghost, putting them through a Black Bug Room.

-- Destroying all of a ghost's fetters will un-anchor them from reality causing them to be sucked into Oblivion, which is pretty much exactly what it sounds like.
+- Destroying all of a ghost's fetters will un-anchor them from the world of the living, confining them to the depths of the Underworld.
 Resolving said fetters (using the gun that killed the ghost as evidence to convict their murderer, for instance) will allow them to pass on to the true afterlife instead.

 - Geist The Sin Eaters likewise has Anchors, which in some cases can be objects that a ghost can directly influence through its Numina.
 The Sin-Eaters also make good use of Fetters, objects created when a troublesome ghost is bound into its own Anchor.
 Use of a Fetter allows a Sin-Eater access to new power sources, as well as one of the ghost's Numina.